mark-me/music_explorer_api/README.md

 # music_explorer_api

-This repository is part of a project where people can explore their music collection for using a web-interface.
+This repository is part of a project where people can explore their music collection using a web-interface.

 The front end will be created by [Marcel Varkevisser](https://github.com/marcelvark) and can be found at ....